ppv221/products/README.md

 # products
 [![Build Status](https://travis-ci.org/DevOps-Charlie/products.svg?branch=master)](https://travis-ci.org/DevOps-Charlie/products)

 This is the repository for DevOps project at NYU Fall 2017.
-We will develop a REST API for products as a part of this project.
+We will develop a REST API for products catalogue as a part of this project.

 **To execute the files and run nosetests and code coverage:**
 * vagrant up